jackhumbert/cheebo/content/pages/Tutorial.md

 **Cross-realm event/practice**: any **Belegarth** or **Dagorhir** event (e.g. Armageddon, Olympics, War...) or practice in another realm (e.g. Mittelmarch, Dragonspire, Sanctorium...).

-### Reserved symbols - The following symbols are reserved for specific ranks within the Monster Slayer system.
-I respectfully ask that all participating players avoid wearing the following on the field and at events without permission:
+### Reserved symbols
+The following symbols are reserved for specific ranks within the Monster Slayer system.
+I respectfully ask that all _participating_ players avoid wearing the following on the field and at events without permission:

 * Purple belts (belts with more than 50% purple)
 * Yellow belts (belts with more than 50% yellow)